Afterparty enables creators to launch their own NFTs and social tokens

 It’s part of a plan to enable a “creator economy,” where more people can making a living entertaining others on social media with events such as game livestreaming.

 The Los Angeles company is creating a decentralized platform, using Web3 (the blockchain web) technologies, to provide creators with the tools to monetize and manage their fan relationships, deliver live virtual experiences, and sell digital merchandise.
-Creators can mint and launch their own NFTs within minutes on the platform.
+Creators can mint and launch their own NFTs on the platform (it claims it takes on minutes).
 They can issue tokens to fans so they can get into “token-gated” virtual experiences such as VIP parties.
-And in contrast with Web 2.0 technologies like Instagram, the bulk of the revenue on the decentralized web goes to the creators, the company said.
+And in contrast with Web 2.0 technologies like Instagram, the bulk of the revenue on the decentralized web goes to the creators, the company claims.

 NFTs can uniquely identify digital items, and with that creators can issue one-of-a-kind collectibles to auction off to the biggest fans or just share as rewards for fan loyalty.
-Afterparty’s platform also gives creators the ability to host intimate, live experiences for their most dedicated fans.
+Afterparty’s platform also gives creators the capability to host intimate, live experiences for their most dedicated fans.

 Webinar